Home ยป Recipes ยป side dishes

 • Start by quickly washing off your bagged butternut squash.
 An easy way to do this is to place the cubes in a colander, wash them off with water, and allow the water to drain.

 • Place the butternut squash onto a lined cookie sheet.
-Add the remainder ingredients: avocado oil, maple syrup, garlic powder, cinnamon, salt, and pepper.
-Using your hands, toss everything up so that the squash is evenly coasted, and then flatten them into one layer.
+Add the remaining ingredients, including avocado oil, maple syrup, garlic powder, cinnamon, salt, and pepper.
+Use your hands to toss everything so that the squash is evenly coated, and then flatten into one layer.

 • Allow the squash to cool for a few minutes and serve immediately.
 Alternatively, allow the cubes to cool down to room temperature and then transfer them to an air-tight container.